gpuett/site-rebuild/README.md

 * Recreate style and layout of Metacritic's front page.
 * View ratings for the newest movies, games, television shows, and music.
 * Metascore display implemented for "Editors' Picks" section.
+* Metascore number display implemented for media list section.
+* User authentication tied to Google login.

 ### Future/Desired Features
-* Add carousel to new and notable section of body component
+* Add carousel to new and notable section of body component.
-* Implement dynamic rating display that is tied to object property of metascore for all media on page.
-* Make dropdown menus work properly.
+* Add dropdown menus.
+* Build out additional media pages.

 ## Setup/Installation Requirements

+#### For Developers
 1. Clone this repository
 2. Run "npm install" from the root folder in terminal
 3. Run "ng serve --open" and the page will open in the browser
 4. Enjoy!

+#### For Users
+1. Travel to deployed site at <a href="#">Firebase Hosting</a>

 ## Known Bugs
 No known bugs at this time but some features have not been implemented.
 See above for more detail.